Amharic

 There is no universally agreed-upon Romanization of Amharic into Latin script.
 The Amharic examples in the sections below use one system that is common among linguists specializing in Ethiopian Semitic languages.

 Dialects

 Not much has been published about Amharic dialect differences.
 All dialects are mutually intelligible, but certain minor variations are noted.

 Jewish Amharic

-The Beta Israel who today live mostly in Israel speak a dialect of Amharic called Jewish Amharic (אמהרית מעוברת).
+The Beta Israel speak a dialect of Amharic called Jewish Amharic (אמהרית מעוברת) or Judeo-Amharic.
 It replaced many Christian phrases with Jewish ones.
 One example is the replacing the phrase "It is good that Mary had pardoned you" with "It is good that God has relieved you peacefully"; these phrases are used to congratulate a mother on successful childbirth.
 Another example is calling a type of grasshopper "Moses's horses" instead of "Mary's horses".
 This variety also contains influence from Modern Hebrew due to the large Beta Israel presence in Israel.
 Currently Jewish Amharic is declining as the Beta Israel gradually abandon Amharic in favor of Hebrew.
+Most of the Ethiopian Jewish communities in Ethiopia and Israel speak Amharic.